top of page

 Regional and Perth Impact

 Whether you’re working on infill developments in Perth’s urban areas or managing infrastructure projects in the Great Southern or South West, these reforms affect you.
-Local governments are required to review and update their schemes and policies more frequently, impacting approvals and compliance checks.

 How Harley Dykstra Can Help You Navigate the Changes